LibertyDSNP/spec/pages/Draft/Archivists.md

 ### `archives`

-The set of ArchiveEntries is a key-value map, with the key being the `archiveEntryID`, which is a:
+The set of ArchiveEntries is a key-value map, with the key being the `archiveEntryID`:

 * bytes32
-* The keccak-256 hash of all of the Archive Entry fields in a keccak-256 hash with the archiveEntryID field being blank.
+* the keccak-256 hash of all of the Archive Entry fields in a keccak-256 hash with the archiveEntryID field being blank

 ### `batchID`

 * bytes32
-* the keccak-256 hash of content stored at the URL referenced in this batch.
+* the keccak-256 hash of content stored at the URL referenced in this batch

 ### `blockHeight`

 * number
-* The block in which this DSNP Message is included.
+* the block in which this DSNP Message is included

 ### `fromAddress`